Master of Global Policy Studies

 Dual Degree Programs

-Dual degree programs are designed for students who wish to broaden their academic experience and enhance their career preparation by pursuing two complimentary master’s degree programs.
+Dual degree programs are designed for students who wish to broaden their academic experience and enhance their career preparation by pursuing two complementary master’s degree programs.
 Most dual master’s degree programs can be completed in three years.
 The dual master’s degree program with MGPS and Law is a four-year program.
 The blending of skills and subject matter in global policy and an allied profession or world area concentration is excellent preparation for targeted career paths.
 The MGPS program has dual master’s degree partnerships with the following master’s programs:

 - Asian Studies